-a) informal conversations between the applicant and the Presbytery Candidate Convenor (and others in presbytery leadership)

-b) discussion with KCML regarding theological training

-c) a formal interview with the Candidate Committee, together with NAW representatives (see below)
+- a) informal conversations between the applicant and the Presbytery Candidate Convenor (and others in presbytery leadership) - b) discussion with KCML regarding theological training - c) a formal interview with the Candidate Committee, together with NAW representatives (see below)

-There are no set deadlines for LOM applications.
-The process allows as much time as needed for initial conversations and exploring options (such as whether the applicant may be recommended for National Ordained Ministry).
+During the discernment process, allow as much time as needed for initial conversations and exploring options (such as whether the applicant may be recommended for National Ordained Ministry).
 During this period the applicant is encouraged to learn more about ministry, attend presbytery events, and expand their knowledge of the church.